dmahugh/graph-open-extension/README.md

 * pip install requests-oauthlib
 * pip install bottle

-requests-oauthlib is used for OAuth2 authentication with Azure Active Directory, and bottle is used to stand up a simple demo app.
+requests-oauthlib is used for OAuth2 authentication with Azure Active Directory, and Bottle is used to stand up a simple demo app.

 To configure the sample: